CTeam-Lab/Facebook-Connect/README.md

 Facebook-Connect
 ================

-Just a normal Facebook connect library
+Just a normal Facebook connect library ( EXAMPLE )

 facebook.php is the library , includes the facebook sdk